 Since NPS and CSAT can both be used for the relationship and transactional use case, let’s compare them first.

-The main difference between CSAT and NPS is that CSAT is thought of as a short-term evaluation of customer happiness useful for targeted, iterative improvements, while NPS is more of a long-term indication of loyalty.
+The main difference between CSAT and NPS is that CSAT measures short-term customer satisfaction with a product or service, while NPS is more of a long-term indication of customer loyalty and overall brand sentiment.

 This difference is made clear with the built-in connotation of the words “satisfaction” and “recommendation.”
 Satisfaction tends to be a more short-lived sentiment, while recommendation tends to be harder won.